 • What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
-Carbon - Carbon Intensity Scope 1&2 epresents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emissions alized by sales, which allows for comparison between companies of different sizes. • Overall UNGC Compliance Status • Invest % Issuers within the portfolio identified as having a credible transition strategy in accordance with the tment Manager's proprietary methodology.
-ESG Exclusionary screens - see "What are the binding elements of the investment strategy used to select exestments to attain each of the environmental or social characteristics promoted by this financial product?" of for details on the exclusions. • What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
-Not applicable • How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
-Not applicable -- How have the indicators for adverse impacts on sustainability factors been taken into account?
-Not applicable - How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
-Details:
+Carbon - Carbon Intensity Scope 1&2 presents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emissions ized by sales, which allows for comparison between companies of different sizes. • Overall UNGC Compliance Status • Investm % Issuers within the portfolio identified as having a credible transition strategy in accordance with the ent Manager's proprietary methodology.
+ESG Exclusionary screens - see "What are the binding elements of the investment strategy used to select estments to attain each of the environmental or social characteristics promoted by this financial product?" or details on the exclusions. • What are the objectives of the sustainable investments that the financial product part intends to make and how does the sustainable investment contribute to such objective Not applicable • intends to make and how does the sustainable investment contribute to such objective • intends to make and how does the sustainable investment contribute to such objective Not applicable How do the sustainable investments that the financial product partially intends to ma not cause significant harm to any environmental or social sustainable investment • intends to make and how does the sustainable investment contribute to such objective Not applicable How do the sustainable investments that the financial product partially intends to ma not cause significant harm to any environmental or social sustainable investment objective? • intends to make and how does the sustainable investment contribute to such objective Not applicable How do the sustainable investments that the financial product partially intends to ma not cause significant harm to any environmental or social sustainable investment objective?
+Not applicable - - How have the indicators for adverse impacts on sustainability factors been tak intends to make and how does the sustainable investment contribute to such objective Not applicable How do the sustainable investments that the financial product partially intends to ma not cause significant harm to any environmental or social sustainable investment objective?
+Not applicable

 Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
 The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.